Properties available to let

 Renewal of tenancy

 Please contact us in advance if you wish to extend your tenancy.
-If the tenancy is renewed, we will make a charge of £120 (£100 + VAT) to cover our administration where there are up to two tenants.
+If the tenancy is renewed on a fixed basis, rather than the tenancy going onto a periodic tenancy, then we will make a charge of £120 (£100 + VAT) to cover our administration where there are up to two tenants.
 We will charge £150 (£125 + VAT) for more than two.

 Refund policy of holding deposit and administration fee